Chanka Zimba: Career

 Zimba began his career with Blackburn Rovers; he was released in summer 2020, and signed with Cardiff City in September 2020.
 He was called to the first-team for the first time in December 2020, due to injury problems and suspensions.
 He signed a new contract with the club in August 2021.
 He made his senior debut on 20 November 2021.

 Zimba moved on on loan to Northampton Town in January 2022.
-In July 2022 he joined Newport County on loan for the 2022-23 season.
-Zimba made his debut for Newport on 30 July 2022 in the 1-1 League Two draw against Sutton United as a second half substitute.
-He scored his first goal for Newport on 9 August 2022 in the 3-2 EFL Cup first round win against Luton Town.
+In July 2022 he joined Newport County on loan for the 2022–23 season.
+Zimba made his debut for Newport on 30 July 2022 in the 1–1 League Two draw against Sutton United as a second-half substitute.
+He scored his first goal for Newport on 9 August 2022 in the 3–2 EFL Cup first round win against Luton Town.
 He was released back to his parent club by Newport on 29 December 2022.

+In August 2023, Zimba joined Maidenhead United on loan until January 2024.
+The loan was later extended until the end of the season.

+He was released by Cardiff at the end of the 2023–24 season.

+In September 2024, Zimba joined National League North club Marine.

+On 1 August 2025, Zimba signed for Scottish League One club Inverness Caledonian Thistle.